 The Mobile Landscape

 75% of mobile phone users in the UK are now using smartphones.
 Even with this percentage mobile advertising as a platform is still massively undervalued with people spending on average 2.5 hours daily on their mobile phones.
-Every time a user engages with content online, we think of this as a “micro moment”.
+Every time a user engages with content online, we think of this as a “micro-moment”.
 All of those little moments are an opportunity for a potential client to engage with your brand, product or service.

 Even things traditionally bought in stores are switching to mobile devices, for example, fashion.
 55% of fashion purchased online is bought through mobile devices.
-In fact 49% of all goods bought online are now purchased through a mobile.
-Yet there is a discrepancy in the amount of mobile advertisers and expertise.
+In fact, 49% of all goods bought online are now purchased through a mobile.
+Yet there is a discrepancy in the number of mobile advertisers and expertise.
 The percentage of small business focussing on display is also a weak area.
 The great news about this is that there is a playing field with relatively little competition in some areas and display advertising still remains one of the cheapest options.

 Google AdWords Display Advertising

 So what can we use display advertising for?
 One of the great suggestions we took away was building a lead portfolio.
 When linked with Google Analytics, your Google Adwords campaign is collecting data with every impression.
 Every click to your website, whether or not they are an immediate customer become a remarketing opportunity, where you have the opportunity to advertise to those visitors as they visit many other sites on the display network, effectively building up a lead portfolio.
-So even if you are not fully “open for business’ there is opportunity to collect that audience for when you are.
+So even if you are not fully “open for business’ there is an opportunity to collect that audience for when you are.

 Remarketing with Google AdWords

 If you do already advertise with Google, are you taking advantage of remarketing?
 This is the single biggest converter with buyers clicking on adverts on average ten times before making a purchase.
-As a business, if you have been savvy enough to make use of a solid remarketing campaign, then currently you have chance to be streets ahead of your competitors and land those clients or customers that other people are losing.
-We advise all our clients to have a remarketing strategy, otherwise they are missing out on valuable custom.
+As a business, if you have been savvy enough to make use of a solid remarketing campaign, then currently you have a chance to be streets ahead of your competitors and land those clients or customers that other people are losing.
+We advise all our clients to have a remarketing strategy, otherwise, they are missing out on valuable custom.

 Mobile conversions are on the up.
 So it’s vitally important to ensure you are getting your share of conversions by having a ‘mobile friendly’ website.
 This doesn’t simply mean it needs to be responsive, or look good on mobile.
 It means the customer journey needs to be simple and optimised for conversion.
 What do you ultimately want your user to do?
 How simple is it for them to do it?